Write scalar.

 - Multi-backend lowering

-- Stable IR
+- Stable Abstract IR

-- Portable artifacts
+- Portable cryptographic artifacts

-A pipeline built for correctness first, then ruthless optimization.
+then ruthless optimization.

 Ready to port your kernels?